Active-set Methods for Submodular Minimization Problems: Ordered Partitions and Isotonic Regression

-Steps (a-b) ensures that the ordered partition $\mathcal{A}$ is a basic ordered partition warranting that the inequality constraints are strict, i.e., no two partitions have the same value $v_i$ and the values $v_i$ for each element of the partition $i = \{1, \ldots, m\}$ is given through \BEQ v_i |A_i| = u(A_i) - (F(B_i) - F(B_{i-1})), \EEQ which can be calculated in closed form.

-The optimality check in step (c) decouples into checking the optimality in each subproblem as shown in \mysec{tvwarm}.
-If the optimality test fails, then there is a subset of $C_i$ of $A_i$ for some of elements of the partition $\mathcal{A}$ such that $ F(B_{i-1} \cup C_i) - F(B_{i-1}) - s(C_i) < 0. $ We will show that the splits introduced by step (d) strictly reduces the function value of isotonic regression in \eq{isotonicCost}, while maintaining the feasibility of the problem.
+The optimality check in step (4) decouples into checking the optimality in each subproblem as shown in \mysec{tvwarm}.
+If the optimality test fails, then there is a subset of $C_i$ of $A_i$ for some of elements of the partition $\mathcal{A}$ such that \BEQ F(B_{i-1} \cup C_i) - F(B_{i-1}) - s(C_i) < 0. \EEQ We will show that the splits introduced by step (7) strictly reduces the function value of isotonic regression in \eq{isotonicCost}, while maintaining the feasibility of the problem.
 The splits modify the cost function of the isotonic regression as follows, as the objective function in \eq{isotonicCost} is equal to

 \BEA \sum_{i=1}^m \bigg( v_i\big[ F(B_{i-1} \cup C_i) - F(B_{i-1}) - u(C_i)\big] + v_i \big[F(B_i) - F(B_{i-1} \cup C_i) - u(A_i \setminus C_i)\big] \nonumber \\ \ \ \ \ \ \ \ \ \ + \textstyle \frac{1}{2} v_i^2 |C_i| + \textstyle \frac{1}{2} v_i^2 |A_i\setminus C_i| \bigg) . \EEA Let us assume a positive $t \in \rb$, which is small enough.
-The direction that the isotonic regression moves is $v_i + t$ for the partition corresponding to $C_i$ and $v_i - t$ for the partition corresponding to $A_i \setminus C_i$ maintaining the feasibility of the isotonic regression problem, i.e., $v_1 \geqslant \ldots \geqslant v_i +t > v_i - t \geqslant \ldots \geqslant v_m$ .
+The direction that the isotonic regression moves is $v_i + t$ for the partition corresponding to $C_i$ and $v_i - t$ for the partition corresponding to $A_i \setminus C_i$ maintaining the feasibility of the isotonic regression problem, i.e., $v_1 \geqslant \cdots \geqslant v_i +t > v_i - t \geqslant \cdots \geqslant v_m$ .
 The function value is given by